kofuk/premises/README.md

 ### Kubernetes

 You can deploy Premises to Kubernetes using the Helm chart.
-You will still need to prepare environment variables to configure PostgreSQL, Valkey and Premises.
+You will still need to prepare PostgreSQL, Valkey instances and environment variables to configure Premises.
 See the [test manifest](charts/premises/test) for an example.

 ```shell